clearlinux/dockerfiles/FaaS/OpenFaaS/template/numpy-mp/README.md

+This is following part of [OpenFaaS tempalte Readme](https://github.com/clearlinux/dockerfiles/blob/master/FaaS/OpenFaaS/template/README.md).
-Based on clearlinux/python:3 container image.
-Current version is 3.8.
+This template is based on [clearlinux/numpy-mp](https://hub.docker.com/r/clearlinux/numpy-mp) container image.
+Python version is 3.8.
-It can set OMP_NUM_THREADS dynamically at runtime to accelerate performance according to assigned computing resources.
+It can leverage AVX512 advantage and set OMP_NUM_THREADS dynamically at runtime to accelerate performance according to assigned computing resources.

 ### numpy-clearlinux
+1. Create a function named numpy-openfass

-1.  `faas-cli new --lang numpy-mp numpy-openfaas --prefix="<your-docker-username-here>"`
+`faas-cli new --lang numpy-mp numpy-openfaas --prefix="<your-docker-username-here>"`

     Files tree as below.
 >